1. What means the word ferret?

 Like cats, ferrets are very clean animals and they spend most of their time grooming (when they aren’t playing).
 It is recommended to bathe them 3 or 4 times a year.
 If you bathe them more often their skin will produce more oil which causes them to smell more and to scratch more.

 8. Do ferrets smell?

 Ferrets aren’t smelly creatures.
-Like cats and dogs, they have their own smell and the best way to get rid of their smell is to clean their cage and replace bedding often because those are the main source of their smell.
+Like cats and dogs, they have their own smell.
+The best way to get rid of their smell is to clean their cage and replace bedding often.
 Spaying and neutering a ferret can also help decrease their body smell.
 Most ferret and dog owners say that their dogs smell more than their ferrets.